samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

     Register {"Authorization":"bearer ea2208ea61d045d5844de5dd246f8e22","sdid":"713f4298132943df957e87c1d0e43d7a","type":"register","cid":1432935445622}
     $ WS -> {"data":{"message":"OK","code":"200","cid":"1432935445622"}}

 To listen to Actions or data messages received by a target device, you must use `lw`, **not** `ll`.
-The command `ll` is used to listen to messages sent to SAMI by a source device.
+The command `ll` is used to listen to data messages sent to SAMI by a source device.
 {:.info}

 After sending an Action to the smart light in the first Device Simulator, you should see the Action received in the second Simulator as follows: